-Note: Marcello Silva will be appearing as Billy in Billy Elliot the Musical (BETM) in Simi Valley, California, presented by Actors Repertory Theatre of Simi (ARTS), from July 22 to August 27, 2017.
+Note: Marcello’s final show as Billy in Billy Elliot the Musical (BETM) in Simi Valley, California, presented by Actors Repertory Theatre of Simi (ARTS), was on August 27, 2017.

 Debut: July 22, 2017 (Simi Valley, CA)

 Total Performances as Billy to Date: 17 (No partial shows)